hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 Oligo FO anneals 1.5 Kb upstream of target gene and is used to amplify from outside the junction of the mutation to verify insertion of cassette in correct genomic location.
 Oligos FW and RW anneal within target gene and should produce no product from a successful gene deletion strain.

-I use Benchling to design my oligos, so the following instructions are assuming you are also using Benchling.
+I use [Benchling](https://benchling.com) (Biology Software) to design my oligos, so the following instructions are assuming you are also using Benchling.
-Otherwise, you can adapt the oligo design to whatever approach you use.
+Otherwise, you can adapt the oligo design to whatever software/approach you use.

 1. Generate a sequence file containing the gene of interest and 2 Kb of flanking sequence.
-2. Substitute the coding sequence of the target gene with the barcoded Erm<sup>R</sup>-Marker within the start codon and the last 7 codons (6 aa plus stop codon) of the gene of interest.
+2. Substitute the coding sequence of the target gene with the barcoded Erm<sup>R</sup>-Marker within the start codon and the last 7 codons (6 aa plus stop codon) of the gene of interest to generate the *gene::erm-bar* sequence file.
 [Example: Δ*cueR*::erm-bar.](https://benchling.com/s/seq-b4AyxNqFLv25wjchrTqZ)
 3. Using the distances shown in the image above as a guide, design oligos with a Tm = 60 ± 3°C (verify Tm with the "Analyze" function of [IDT's OligoAnalyzer 3.1 tool](https://www.idtdna.com/calc/analyzer)). \*Make sure oligo R1 starts with the start codon of the target gene, while F2 should include the last 7 codons (6 aa plus stop codon).
 4. Attach the reverse complement of LL to the 5'-end of R1 and RL to 5'-end of F2 to form the R1-LL and F2-RL oligos (LL Reverse complement = CTGGCGAAGCATATATAAGAAGCTCGTCTCGT; RL = GACTTGACCTGGATGTCTCTACCCACAAGATCG).
 5. Calculate the predicted secondary structures for the oligos using the "Hairpin" function of [IDT's OligoAnalyzer 3.1 tool](https://www.idtdna.com/calc/analyzer) and reject oligos with predicted structures with a Tm ≥ ~45°C.
+6. Generate the *gene:bar* sequence file by deleting the Erm<sup>R</sup> coding sequence and one of the FRT sites.
+[Example: Δ*cueR*::bar.](https://benchling.com/s/seq-tAy8XwWMMXY9lVcVhqH8)
+This sequence represents the final deletion construct that will be made.
+Both the *gene::erm-bar* and *gene::bar* files will be used later for analyzing sequencing data.

 \* If you are working with FLP sites, avoid generating oligos to FLP sites.
 Since it's a palindrome the oligo will likely form a hairpin and not work as intended in a PCR.

 ## II - Ordering Oligos

+Several steps in this section apply only to Mandel Lab members, though other labs can follow the general protocol for ordering oligos from [IDT](https://www.idtdna.com/pages/home).

-1. Sign in to [Shop@UW](https://mds.bussvc.wisc.edu/order/shopper_lookup.asp) using the Mandel Lab login, select "Shop at External Suppliers & UW-Madison MDS Warehouse", and navigate to IDT's webpage.
+1. Sign in to [Shop@UW](https://mds.bussvc.wisc.edu/order/shopper_lookup.asp) using the Mandel Lab login, select "Shop at External Suppliers & UW-Madison MDS Warehouse", and navigate to Integrated DNA Technologies, Inc.'s webpage.
 2. Under "Products & Services" tab, go to "Custom DNA oligos" and select "DNA oligos".
 Oligos can be ordered in tubes or in 96-well plates (24 oligos minimum; select "all ordering options" when navigating to "DNA oligos").
 3. For ordering multiple oligos: